Overview of Hong Kong New Inspection Regime

 Phase 1: In effect from August 23, 2021

-When phase 2 of the New Inspection Regime came into effect, and the Companies Registry External Circular No. 7/2014 would be repealed.
-The detail of Phase 2 as:
+When phase 2 of the New Inspection Regime came into effect, the Companies Registry External Circular No. 7/2014 would be repealed.
+The detail of Phase 2 are as:

 The normal home addresses and full identity numbers (“Protected Information”) in the Index of Directors on the Companies Register are changed to correspondence addresses and partial identification numbers for public inspection.
 In general, it means residential addresses and full identification numbers of shareholders and directors of Hong Kong companies will not be public.

-The company must provide a Form ND2B to the Registrar of Companies with respect to the director’s correspondence address within 15 days of Phase 2 starting (24 October 2022) in case:
+The company must provide a Form ND2B to the Registrar of Companies concerning the director’s correspondence address within 15 days of Phase 2 starting (24 October 2022) if:

-- If a local business added a director’s correspondence address to its register of directors after Phase 1 began on August 23, 2021; and
+- A local business added a director’s correspondence address to its register of directors after Phase 1 began on August 23, 2021; and

 - The location was not the same as the business’ registered office.

-Total of about 26 forms relating to Protected Information have been amended to comply with phase 2 of the New Inspection Regime.
-The Registrar of Companies will only accept amended specified registration forms starting on October 24, 2022.
+A total of about 26 forms relating to Protected Information have been amended to comply with phase 2 of the New Inspection Regime.
+The Registrar of Companies will only accept amended specified registration forms starting October 24, 2022.
 Please take note that using new form versions will make working with the Registrar of Companies easier.

-You must submit the revised specific form, which includes a “PI-sheet” to keep relevant personal information.
+You must submit the revised specific form, which includes a “PI sheet” to keep relevant personal information.
 However, under section 58.
-(3) of the CO, the Register of Companies has the authority to share the information to specified persons.
+(3) of the CO, the Register of Companies has the authority to share the information with specified persons.